-I started to take photography more seriously a couple of years before my long trip, when I purchased my first DSLR.
-I now travel with a Nikon D5300, and always carry at least 3 lenses with me: a Sigma 17-50mm f/2.8, a Tokina 11-16mm f/2.8, and a Nikon 55-200mm f/4-5.6.
+I also enjoy photography, which I started to take more seriously a couple of years before my long trip.
+I now travel with a Nikon D5300, and always carry at least 3 lenses: a Sigma 17-50mm f/2.8, a Tokina 11-16mm f/2.8, and a Nikon 55-200mm f/4-5.6.

 This blog is more of a personal journal than something I build for an audience.
 I don’t write articles to generate clicks or sell ads (you won’t find any ads here).
 I’m humbled by the few visitors I get each day.
 I hope you will find some useful information or some inspiration for your future travels.